bertigert/temp-mails/README.md

 print(mail.wait_for_new_email(delay=1.0, timeout=120)) # wait for a new email for 120 seconds and get the email data
 ```

-Every email api is very similar, so little refactoring is needed in order to change the email.
+The wrapper api for each email host is very similar, so little refactoring is needed in order to change the email host.
 However, the email data may change in format or similar.
 One email host could just return a string with the html content of the email, another one could return a dict with subject, content etc.